OpenLMIS/openlmis-template-service/FLYWAY.md

   * **Note:** See [Bootstrap Data Guidelines](#bootstrap) below.
 * Migration scripts shouldn't have to check if a table/column exists.
 The state of the DB (schema) is already set by the migration scripts that preceed it.
+* Migration scripts shouldn't change.
+Especially not after others may have run them.
+NEVER after they have made it into a release.
 * Do not create reverse migrations (a migration that reverses an earlier migration).
 This guideline is to keep things simple if the migrations in a dot release upgrade are only partially successful.
 In this case, the recommended upgrade set of steps would be: